 3. Visibility Enhancements

 Place healthy foods as visible as possible.
 You can place them on an eye-level shelf or in transparent containers.
 Example: You can keep fruits on the kitchen counter or next to your workspace, so it’s the first thing you notice when you reach for a snack.

 You could also place the produce in the refrigerator at an eye level.
 Keeping the chips in the “out of sight zone” reduces the chances of reaching for it.
 When it’s “out of sight”, it can be “out of mind too”!

 Affective Nudges: How do you feel?
 Listening to emotions underpinning food and eating habits

 4. Healthy Eating Calls

 Using written or oral injunctions to consciously choose a healthier option.
-You can use statements like, “make a fresh choice today”, “when you go to the kitchen, have a fruit first” or “have a well-balanced meal for lunch”.
+You can use statements like, “Make a fresh choice today”, “when you go to the kitchen, have a fruit first” or “Have a well-balanced meal for lunch”.
 You can also prepare a meal plan ahead of time, so when hunger strikes, you already have a plan in place!

 5. Pleasure enhancements

 We are all attracted to “organic beetroot juice” or “organic green smoothie” rather than buying fresh kale or beetroot!
-Displays, photos, containers of healthier/organic packaging can be an attraction.
+Displays, photos, and containers of healthier/organic packaging can be an attraction.
 For example, you may choose to make zucchini noodles instead of regular noodles or place your berries in a beautiful container.